goetzpf/bash-dirstack/README.rst

   dsgo DIR

 where DIR is a directory or the first characters of a directory shown by "dslist".
+Note that dsgo has even more capabilities.
+See also the following chapter.

 Using string matches and regular expressions
 ++++++++++++++++++++++++++++++++++++++++++++

 The "dsgo" command mentioned before actually takes a regular expression as argument, not just a simple string. bash-dirstack uses extended POSIX regular expressions.

 You can see which entries in the directory stack match a given REGEXP with::